SH0DAN-HakZ0R/Sphere-of-Death_Xploit/README.md

 # Sphere-of-Death
-A simple, but (literally) deadly virus.
+A simple, but extremely deadly virus.
 If activated, it will distroy the computer by deleting key registry files.
 You don't want to destroy your own computer, supposedly.
 But you can use it as an exploit with Metasploit